racca3141/UPC/README.md

 	see above for pattern

 	compute:  1) for the 11 digits, add all ODD places.
-(6 numbers)
+(6 numbers). multiply by 3.
 		  2) add all EVEN places.
 (5 numbers)
 		  3) add the numbers from steps 1 and 2.
 		  4) the check number is obtained by subtracting the number